otymartin/SweeterXcode/README.md

-# Shmoney Theme for Xcode
+# Shmoney theme for Xcode
 A classy Xcode theme for an elite class of Swift writers.

 ![](ShmoneyThemePreview.jpeg)